ariga/atlas/doc/website/blog/2022-06-announcing-cockroachdb-support-preview.md

 ---

 Today, I'm happy to announce the release of [v0.4.2](https://github.com/ariga/atlas/releases/tag/v0.4.2) of the Atlas CLI.
 This version includes many improvements and fixes, but I wanted to share with you exciting news about something I personally worked on.
 As of v0.4.2, Atlas includes preview support for CockroachDB 🎉

 ## Atlas
-[Atlas](https://atlasgo.io) is an open-source project that helps developers better manage their database schemas.
+[Atlas](https://atlasgo.io) is an open-source project that helps developers to better manage their database schemas.
 It has a [CLI tool](https://atlasgo.io/cli/reference) and a [Terraform integration](https://atlasgo.io/blog/2022/05/04/announcing-terraform-provider).
 By using Atlas's Data Definition Language (with a syntax similar to Terraform), users can plan, verify and apply changes